IlijaJovanovic/django-ml-handwriting-calculator/README.md

 The system is intentionally designed with a **clear separation between model training and inference**, following real-world machine learning deployment practices.

+This repository demonstrates a production-oriented approach to machine learning systems, covering dataset construction, convolutional neural network training, Django-based inference, and reproducible containerized deployment using Docker.

+The application follows a multi-stage processing pipeline, including handwritten symbol segmentation, CNN-based classification, expression reconstruction, and evaluation.
+The system is designed to be portable, reproducible, and ready for deployment in cloud environments.

 ---

 ##  Features